Infinity Laplacian equations with singular absorptions: Abstract

 \section{Abstract}

-This work is devoted to the study of a novariational class of singular elliptic equations ruled by the infinity Laplacian.
-We provide optimal $C^{1,\beta}$ regularity along the singular free boundary, where in particular, the optimality is designed by the magnitude of the singularity.
-By virtue of a suitable penalization scheme and a construction of radial super-solutions, existence and non-degeneracy properties are provided where fine geometric consequences for the singular free boundary are further obtained.
+In this work, we study regularity properties for nonvariational singular elliptic equations ruled by the infinity Laplacian.
+We obtain optimal $C^{1,\alpha}$ regularity along the free boundary.
+We also show existence of solutions, nondegeneracy properties and fine geometric estimates for the free boundary.